-For the purposes of this plan, recreational areas are divided into two classifications: neighborhood and community parks.
+For the purposes of this Plan, recreational areas are divided into two classifications: neighborhood and community parks.
 A summary of these park classifications is provided below:

 Neighborhood parks are areas for intense recreational activities such as field games, court games, playground, skating and picnicking.
 Neighborhood parks should be easily accessible to neighborhood population, centrally located with safe pedestrian access.
-The service area should be approximately one-half mile.
+The service area should be approximately one -half mile.

 Community parks are passive and active recreation areas serving the entire community.
-Community parks are generally larger in size and pay provide passive recreation such as walking, trails, seating areas and picnic areas.
+Community parks are generally larger in size and provide passive recreation such as walking, trails, seating areas and picnic areas.
 Service areas for community parks should be approximately two miles.
 For the purpose of this plan, Michigan Department of Natural Resources' recreation standards will be used.
-These standards are shown in the following able.